 HOW YOU CAN HELP

 Cash gifts can be put to work immediately in service of waterfowl, wetlands and hunting in California.
-You can donate securely online by credit card, or if you’d like to discuss a major gift, please call Michael Friedenberg at 559-859-4011.
+You can donate securely online by credit card, or if you’d like to discuss a major gift, please contact Scott Mueller at 916-648-1406 ext.
+142 or smueller@calwaterfowl.
 California Waterfowl recognizes major benefactors – those who donate $2,500 or more – through numerous outlets, including the Annual Report in the Summer issue of CWA’s quarterly magazine and occasionally on digital media.